yoctoproject/poky/documentation/ref-manual/features.rst

 -  *directfb:* Include DirectFB support.

--  *ext2:* Include tools for supporting for devices with internal HDD/Microdrive for storing files (instead of Flash only devices).
+-  *ext2:* Include tools for supporting devices with internal HDD/Microdrive for storing files (instead of Flash only devices).

 -  *gobject-introspection-data:* Include data to support